 The Forest Health Research Program is a grant program coordinated by CAL FIRE’s Fire and Resource Assessment Program.
-Selections for FY 2023-24’s solicitation have been made.
-The Research Program intends to award $4.4 million to 13 proposals.
+The FY 2024-25 solicitation is open for concept proposals until November 14th, 2024.
+The Research Program intends to award $4 million in research funds.

 Sign up for Forest Health Research Grant email updates